souzomain/Shaco/README.md

 # Issues

-the upload option not work if the size of file is > 7000 because http hardcoded not work with chunk, on havoc 0.6 I work on this
+the upload option not work if the size of file is > 7000 because http hardcoded not work with chunk.
+I'm working on this.

 # TODO